Glossary for New Product Development

 In a new product development environment, properly prepared individuals benefit more by exercising options than by managing mandates.
 In a properly designed new product development environment, proficient individuals continuously synthesize new options.
 The interplay of synthesizing options and exercising options has the potential to provide multiple benefits.

 Pair Development is implemented by facilitating the interaction of individuals of different disciplines (such as a coder and a marketer).
-Pair development provides an opportunity for interaction through dialog and sketching.
+Pair development provides an opportunity for interaction through, for example, dialog and sketching.
 The result of pair development should be the synthesis of options, not a summary of previous activities.

 The purpose of pair development is not cross-training.
 The purpose is to develop a self-correcting focus and direction informed by the analyses of multiple perspectives.